sanjoydasjoy/Networking/Transport Layer.md

 # Port Numbers

-#### Why Port Numbers Matter

 Port numbers help transport layer protocols (TCP and UDP) handle multiple conversations at once.
-Each application uses a unique port number so that data reaches the correct destination.
+Each application uses a unique port number so that data reaches the correct destination. <br>

 - The source port identifies the sending application on the local device
 - The destination port identifies the receiving application on the remote device